JuwelRana19/tvcQGComp/README.md

 ## Description

-The main purpose of the `tvcQGComp` R-Package is to estimate joint causal effects of time-varying exposure mixtures on survival or binary outcomes. `tvcQGComp` includes:
+The main purpose of the `tvcQGComp` R-Package is to estimate joint causal effects of time-varying exposure mixtures on survival or binary outcomes. `tvcQGComp` provides time-varying quantile g-computation workflows, including

 - Monte Carlo skeleton generation
 - automatic lag-history creation